-Back in 1998, around the time the second game was released, my relationship with Resident Evil began.
-My brothers and I were too young to be playing it but we’d managed to convince our mum to get us a copy of the first game as it had turned Platinum and was only £20.
+It was 1998, and Resident Evil 2 had just been released.
+My brothers and I were too young to be playing it but we had managed to convince our mum to get us a copy of the first game as it had turned Platinum and was only £20.

-Perched on the edge of the bottom bunk in front of our 14″ CRT, we waited.
-What followed was the start of a fascination with a franchise that has both amazed and frustrated me.
-Several times I’ve been on the verge of giving up with the series, but it’s still here and I’m still playing it two decades years later.
+Perched on the edge of the bottom bunk in front of our 14″ CRT, we turned the first corner and saw our first zombie.
+We promptly shit our pants and turned off the PS1.
+Along with regained composure came a fascination with a franchise that has both amazed and frustrated.
+I’ve come close to giving it up. but it’s still here and I’m still playing it over two decades years later.

 I’ve played a lot of the games so thought I’d rank them in ascending order.
 Let me know what you think!